 Riding two abreast

-Cyclists in Victoria can ride next to another cyclist on a multi-lane road but not on a single-lane road (unless overtaking).
+Cyclists in Victoria can ride next to one other cyclist on any road.
+Cyclists must not ride next to more than one other cyclist (unless overtaking).
 When riding two abreast, cyclists shouldn’t be more than 1.5 metres apart.

 When a tram stops, cyclists must stop at the rear of the tram until the tram doors have closed.
 They may then cycle past the tram.